pghilardi/atom-python-test/README.md

 - [ ] Add support to run all project tests.
 - [ ] Format the output and separate the output for each test.

-This project is on initial development.
-Feel free to contribute reporting bugs, improvements or creating pull requests.